 12 Sonal Menpara 20000 4

-Here we will create new VIEW for the employees who are belongs to Sales Department and we will name view as SalesTeam.
+Here we will create new VIEW for the employees who belong to the Sales Department and we will name the view as SalesTeam.

 CREATE VIEW SalesTeam AS